Autistic burnout 5 years recovery - what actually helped slightly

 5 years ago, I hit burnout.

-Multiple meltdowns from my mom over minor things.
+Multiple outbursts from my mom over minor things.
 Forgetting certain chores.
 Not mowing the lawn "properly."
 Her yelling and screaming at me.

 The constant sensory overload from my family's loud voices and unpredictable outbursts kept me in a perpetual state of nervous system activation.
 I couldn't recover because the source never stopped.